flaf/miscellaneous/puppet/modules/network/README.md

 verbatim because of the choice concerning the data binding for this module.
 See below for more details.

+**Warning:** the file `/etc/network/interfaces` is not managed at all by this class, unless the `restart` parameter is set to `true` (not recommended, see below).
+If set to `false` (the default), the file managed by the class is just `/etc/network/interfaces.puppet` and you should restart the network manually.

 The `restart` parameter is a boolean.
 If the value is `true`, then the network will be restarted after